john-livingston/john-livingston.github.io/research/ncov.md

 ![](/assets/images/deaths_rate_top10_pc_min100000.png){:width="900px"}

-In Spain, it took 30 days for more than 2 out of every 10,000 people to have died from the virus, whereas it took 40 days for that to happen in Italy.
+In Spain, it took 30 days for more than 2 out of every 10,000 people to die from the virus, whereas it took 40 days for that to happen in Italy.
 The slope of Spain's curve is also visibly steeper than Italy's by a significant amount.